flycat1989/DGK_scRNAseq/README.md

 # DGK_scRNAseq
-Source code for the analysis and visualization of scRNAseq data for DGK Code was provided by Xueer Chen, and deposited by Si-Qi Liu.
+Source code for the analysis and visualization of scRNAseq data for DGK.

+Code was provided by Xueer Chen, and deposited by Si-Qi Liu.